Halochkin/GestureMixinGame/README.md

 ```
 The width property controls the size of the viewport.
 It can be set to a specific number of pixels like `width=600` or to the special value device-width, which is the width of the screen in CSS pixels at a scale of 100%.
 (There are corresponding height and device-height values, which may be useful for pages with elements that change size or position based on the viewport height.)
 The initial-scale property controls the zoom level when the page is first loaded.
 The maximum-scale, minimum-scale, and user-scalable properties control how users are allowed to zoom the page in or out.
-#### 3. Using `Viewport Units`
-With vw / vh, we can set the size of the elements relative to the size of the viewport.
-Units `vw / vh` are interesting because `1vw` is a unit equal to` 1/100'th` width of the viewport.
-To assign a width equal to the width of the viewport to an element, for example, set `width:100vw;`

 #### Example
 ```html